Storm, WNBA looking into domestic-abuse allegations against All-Star forward Natasha Howard

 In one of those text conversations, Jacqueline accused Natasha of stabbing her in the chest and leg.

-Jacqueline also posted a video of her apparently confronting Natasha for threatening to harm her, saying she broke multiple doors.
+Jacqueline also posted a video of her apparently confronting Natasha for threatening to harm her, saying Natasha broke multiple doors.
 Shattered glass is visible on the door in the scene posted.
 Natasha appeared to deny the accusations in the video.
 Jacqueline also posted a video showing her right arm with bruises.

 Jacqueline declined to comment via direct message on Twitter.